kdeluz/kdeluz/README.md

 # Hey there! 👋 Welcome to my GitHub

+*"So let there be no way back.
+From that temptation I sunder us.
+No more shall man have wings to bear him to paradise.
+Henceforth, he shall walk."*

 I'm **Kei**, a passionate developer based in Canada.
 I love building things that make life easier, whether that's through web applications, APIs, or even a fun Discord bot!
 Here's a little about me:

 ---